brotherzhafif/Pythistic/README.md

       # Processed Frequency Table Data
-      data = the main class for processed data data.bottom = each bottom data limit of each dataset class data.top = each top data limit of each dataset class data.frequency = frequency for each dataset class data.range = combination of data.top and data.bottom  showing the data frequency range data.limit = data range bottom and top limit
+      data = the main class for processed data data.bottom = lowest value of each dataset class data.top = highest value of each dataset class data.bottom_limit = bottom limit of each class data.top_limit = top limit of each class data.midpoint = midpoint of each class
+      data.frequency = frequency for each dataset class data.range = combination of data.top and data.bottom  showing the data frequency range
+      data.limit = data range bottom and top limit

+      data.relative_frequency = total of class relative frequency data.bottom_cumulative_frequency = total of bottom cumulative frequency data.top_cumulative_frequency = total of top cumulative frequency

 ###  How to run
 - Clone This Repositry -> Pythistic Folder